-2. HRS Quarterly Accumulators

-DE-9C Reconciliation Notes:
+2. HCM Quarterly Accumulators DE-9C Reconciliation Notes:

 - State Personal Income Tax (PIT): Year-to-Date (YTD) accumulator balances are used to create the wage and tax amounts SFS will submit to the CA EDD.
-The PIT totals reported on the DE-9C are the calculated differences between the YTD accumulator balances at the end of the current quarter, minus the YTD accumulator balances at the end of the previous quarter. - When reconciling quarterly and annual PIT wage and tax spreadsheets, it is recommended to use the current and previous YTD accumulator reports for comparisons, and not the Quarter to Date (QTD) accumulator reports.
-The QTD reports may not include balance adjustments which did update the YTD fields.
+The PIT totals reported on the DE-9C are the calculated differences between the YTD accumulator balances at the end of the current quarter, minus the YTD accumulator balances at the end of the previous quarter. - When reconciling quarterly and annual PIT wage and tax spreadsheets, it is recommended to use HCM_PAYRL-0077, Calendar Year to Date Accumulators and HCM_DEDS-0018, Quarterly Reporting of Personal Income Tax.

-3. Workers' Compensation Adjustments (WCA)
+3. Workers' Compensation Adjustments

-The Workers' Compensation payment earnings code WCA only updates the current year wage accumulators.
+The Workers' Compensation payment earnings only updates the current year wage accumulators.
 Individuals who have been paid on taxable salary continuation will require an adjustment to reduce their Federal and State taxable wages.
-For 2020 W2 adjustments, the WCA earnings code is only valid for use through December 22, 2020.
-Starting December 23, any adjustments to year 2020 must use prior year balance elements and not code WCA.
-See Page 9 in this publication for more information.

-4. Social Security (OASDI) and Medicare Tax Adjustments
+Social Security (OASDI) and Medicare Tax Adjustments

-OASDI and Medicare taxes will self-correct based upon a comparison within HRS of the OASDI GR NL or Med GR NL YTD subject wage bases and the tax withholding YTD.
+OASDI and Medicare taxes will self-correct based upon a comparison within HCM of the OASDI or Medicare YTD subject wage bases and the tax withholding YTD.
 If the employee has one more paid payroll in the calendar year, OASDI and Medicare taxes for a wage adjustment will be applied and reported correctly on the W-2.